DavideFioravanti/tplink-msg/README.md

 Tested in TP-Link Archer D7 and TP-LINK Archer D50

-TP-Link Archer VR2600v should use the same protocol (needs confirmation)
+TP-Link Archer VR2600(v) could use the same protocol (needs confirmation)
 TP-Link Archer D5 *v1* should be an Archer D7 rebranded (needs confirmation)